Michael Trotta: Shedden massacre

 At the beginning of April 2006, Wayne Kellestine, the Bandido Toronto's sergeant-at-arms, accused one of the Toronto chapter, Jamie Flanz, of being a police informer.
 The Bandidos national president Giovanni Muscedere agreed that a meeting would be held at Kellestine's farmhouse to discuss the allegations.
 On night of 7 April 2006, Trotta made the trip to Kellestine's farm.

 Upon entering the barn, one of the Toronto chapter, Luis "Chopper" Raposo was shot and killed by Michael Sandham of the Winnipeg chapter.
 Kellestine fired his gun in the air and shouted: "Everybody get on the floor!
 Nobody move!
 I'm here to pull your patches.
 This is being done by the orders of the States [the U.S leadership of the Bandidos]".
 During the confusion, someone punched Trotta in the face with a blunt object, leaving his face bruised and battered.
 Kellestine ordered Trotta to write down a list of the addresses of the captives and to catalogue all Bandido property in their possession.
 Trotta's left eye was very badly swollen and he was in much pain as he wrote down the list at a piece of brown paper that Kellestine had provided.

-Afterwards, Kellestine had Flanz and Trotta wrap the corpse of Raposo in an used rug that was lying around in his barn and placed in Muscedere's car.
+Afterwards, Kellestine had Flanz and Trotta wrap the corpse of Raposo in a used rug that was lying around in his barn and placed in Muscedere's car.
 As the members of the "no-surrender crew" were marched one by one to be shot, the mood in the barn grew more darker amongst the doomed men.
 Kellestine ordered Flanz and Trotta mop the floor of the barn with water and bleach.
 Trotta was the penultimate victim of the massacre as Kellestine ordered him of the barn and to sit in an automobile alongside the corpses of Paul Sinopoli and Salerno.
 After he sat down in the Infiniti car, Kellestine shot him.
 The autopsy of Trotta's corpse showed that he had been smoking marijuana the night of his murder.

 During the trial of the Shedden massacre killers in 2009, Jane Sims, the crime correspondent of The London Free Press, stated the Bandidos Motorcycle Club sounded like the mindlessly macho He-Men Women Haters Club from the Our Gang short films of the 1930s.
 Peter Edwards, the crime correspondent of The Toronto Star, agreed with her, writing the Bandidos with their "grandiose rituals and overblown mythology" seemed "more the stuff of fantasy and macho escapism than real life" that appealed to weak, insecure men.
 Edwards wrote that all of the victims such as Trotta were the type of weak men who were attracted to the Bandidos less because they were criminals and more out of a desire to appear important and powerful.